ReCombine/ReCombine/docs-source/Effects.md

 ## Introduction

 In many iOS applications, view controllers or their dependencies (view models, data managers) are responsible for interacting with external resources directly.
-Instead, effects provide a way to interact with those services and isolate them from the view controllers.
+Instead, effects provide a way to interact with those resources and isolate them from the view controllers.

 Effects are where you handle tasks such as fetching data, long-running tasks that produce multiple events, and other external interactions where your view controllers don't need explicit knowledge of these interactions.

 ## Key Concepts

-- Effects isolate side effects from view controllers, allowing for more _pure_ view controllers that select state and dispatch actions.
+- Effects isolate side effects from view controllers or view models, allowing for more _pure_ view controllers or view models that select state and dispatch actions.
 - Effects are long-running Subscribers that listen to a Publisher of _every_ action dispatched from the [Store](guide/store).
 - Effects filter those actions based on the type of action they are interested in.
 - Effects perform tasks, which are synchronous or asynchronous and return a new action.